Following My Intuition: Background

 On 25 January 2016, it was announced that David had signed a recording contract with Insanity Records (a joint venture between Sony Music UK and Insanity Management) and independent company Speakerbox Media.
 With this announced, David's revealed album title Following My Intuition was announced.
 On 19 March 2016, at the second day of the Ultra Music Festival 2016, during the set of the Dutch DJ and record producer Hardwell, he appeared as a featured artist on their new track "No Holding Back".
 He also managed to appear on Kaytranada's debut studio album 99.9%, on the track "Got It Good", which he also co-wrote.
 These song were revealed to also appear on David's new album.
 On 19 August 2016, Craig announced on social networks that his sixth studio album, Following My Intuition, would finally be released on 30 September 2016.
 On the same day, he released his new single "Ain't Giving Up", a collaboration with Sigala.
 "Change My Love" was released as the album's fifth single on 21 October 2016.

 Release and promotion

 The album was announced on 19 August 2016, which also saw the release of promotional single "No Holding Back", which was collaborated with Dutch DJ and record producer Hardwell.

 On the week of the album's release, it was confirmed that his "Fill Me In" / "Where Are Ü Now" performance was added on the album, entitled "16", and was released on 27 September 2016, as the second promotional release.
 It was also confirmed that, along with Jack Ü, the additional mixers and producers for song included Tre Jean-Marie, Richard Adlam, Hal Ritson and Wez Clarke.

 "All We Needed" is the Children in Need 2016 single.

+Critical reception

+Michael Gragg from The Observer found that Following My Intuition "wastes no time cementing his new-found relevance, the opening three songs racing through EDM, garage and drum’n’bass, while "16" is an energised mash-up of "Fill Me In" and Jack Ü's "Where Are Ü Now."
+David's appeal has always been broad, and the collaboration-heavy bangers are augmented by a clutch of honeyed ballads, including highlight 2Louder Than Words."
+It's good to have him back."

 Chart performance

-Following My Intuition debuted at number one on the UK Albums Chart on sales of 24,500, giving David his first number-one album since his debut, Born to Do It, reached the top spot in 2000.
+Following My Intuition debuted at number one on the UK Albums Chart on sales of 24,500, giving David his first number-one album since his debut, Born to Do It, in 2000.
+As of 2022, the album sold 189,308 copies in the United Kingdom.